What is the Teach Climate Network?

 - Early bird notifications of our professional development opportunities, trainings, and events!

 - Access to the Teach Climate Network Hub, an online platform for members to connect, learn, and participate in online events.

 Educators in the network are from all across the country!
 Check out our Teach Climate Network Map to see if there are members in your state.
 Join the network to connect with teachers in your area and to bring climate change education to your community!

 We are continually inspired by the work you do to bring climate change concepts into your classroom.
 Whether you have just begun or have been integrating climate change for a long time, we want to hear from you!
 Share your story with us about why you teach climate.

-Join Teach Climate Network educators and Climate Generation at the 17th annual Summer Institute for Climate Change Education!
-In partnerships with the NOAA Climate Office and The Wild Center’s Youth Climate Program, the Summer Institute with be hosted virtually July 28-30 2021.
+Join Teach Climate Network educators and Climate Generation at the 17th annual Summer Institute for Climate Change Education in July 2022.
 Gain the skills to bring climate change into your educational setting, whether it be a classroom, nature center, or museum!
-Learn more and register here.
+Learn more here.

-Join us for a series based on five best practices of climate change education and featuring the most popular resources, tips, and tools from our Stay-In-stitute for Climate Change Education.
+Join us for a series based on five best practices of climate change education and featuring the most popular resources, tips, and tools from our Summer Institute for Climate Change Education.
 If you can’t attend live, the links to the recordings will be posted after each workshop.